 Mainly assumptions and habits are what makes many people believe that it is totally impractical to drive an electric car.
 Conjecture because somewhere you have heard or read that it takes a long time until the batteries are full again.
 Besides, you know this from your mobile phone, whose battery is not fully charged within two minutes.
-On the other hand, it is a habit, because one unconsciously assumes that most of the times, the tank of a car is nearly empty.
+On the other hand, it is a habit because one unconsciously assumes that most of the time, the tank of a car is nearly empty.
 Afterwards, one consciously makes the way to the gas station and fills it up again.

 This way of thinking is not correct for electric cars.
 Firstly, because the car also charges on its own and you don’t have to stand next to it while charging.
 Just plug it in, done.
 A handle that is easier and faster than filling up with gasoline.
 Secondly, compared to petrol, electricity is not only available at the filling station, but practically everywhere.
-You have to think of it rather in such a way that ideally the car charges whenever it is standing around somewhere and not being used.
-In practice, it looks like this:
+You have to think of it rather in a way that ideally the car charges whenever it is standing around somewhere and not being used.
+Traditionally, it looks like this:

 - Your employer may support electric cars and there is a possibility for car commuters to charge during the day at work.
-Even a normal power outlet is usually enough make up for the kilometres driven to work in eight to nine hours.
+Even a normal power outlet is usually enough make up for the kilometers driven to work in eight to nine hours.

 - Many supermarkets offer their customers the possibility to charge the car for free while shopping.